UI alum, former New York firefighter reflects on 9/11 20th anniversary

 “That panic made me climb down and look across the river,” he said.
 “And I looked across, and I knew right away, from the incredible amount of black smoke pouring out the tower, that this was going to be a mass casualty incident with a huge number of fatalities.”

-And so he sprang into action.
+And so, Weinstock sprang into action.
 Grabbing only a fire department T-shirt and a bag of medical supplies, he flagged down the first ambulance he saw and jumped on.

 When they arrived at the base of the towers, both were still standing, but it didn’t last long.